Vauxhall Big Six: Model BX/BY and BXL

-An unusual feature unique to the Big Six was the “Pedomatic” starting system.
+An unusual feature unique to the Big Six was the "Pedomatic" starting system.
 To start the car the accelerator pedal had to be depressed which switched on the starter motor.
 After the engine started the vacuum in the inlet manifold disengaged the starter motor.
-The style of the vehicle (especially its grille) was based on the American Chevrolet Master.
+The Vauxhall Big Six was similairly styled to the contemporary 1934 Chevrolet Master.

 The factory standard six light saloon was well fitted out with leather upholstery and lots of wood trimmings.
 All the windows used "Triplex" toughened glass.
-Other bodies which appeared in Vauxhall's own brochure included the "Hurlingham" coupé built by Grosvenor, and the Rye cabriolet, and Denton and Romney coupés by Martin Walker.
-In 1934 a 7-seater "Newmarket" saloon was added to the range.
-1935 saw several changes including a re-designed radiator grille painted in body colour, the spare wheel mounted on the wing got a cover and the front seats were redesigned.
+Other bodies which appeared in Vauxhall's own brochure included the Hurlingham coupé built by Grosvenor, and the Rye cabriolet, and Denton and Romney coupés by Martin Walker.
+In 1934 a 7-seater Newmarket saloon was added to the range.
+In 1935 several changes including a re-designed radiator grille painted in body colour, the spare wheel mounted on the wing got a cover and the front seats were redesigned.
 The chassis was also supplied to external coachbulders including Salmons.

 The launch price for the standard saloon was GBP325 and the most expensive car in the range, the long-wheelbase limousine was GBP550.